How to Build Bigger Shoulders: The Side-Delt-First Guide to Wider, Fuller Delts

 Rest is on the table for a reason: longer inter-set rest of around three minutes produced greater strength and hypertrophy than one-minute rest in trained men, so give your heavier presses room to breathe.8

-The add-on approach (truer to the thesis): since your pressing days already train the front delt, you often don’t need a separate shoulder day at all.
-Append 4–6 sets of side- and rear-delt work to your existing upper-body sessions:
+An example add-on approach (truer to the thesis): since your pressing days already train the front delt, you may not need a separate shoulder day.
+You could append 4–6 sets of side- and rear-delt work to an existing upper-body session, then adjust from performance, soreness, and recovery:

 No cable stack at home?
-Tell SensAI’s coach in plain language mid-session — “no cables today” — and it swaps the cable raise for a lean-away dumbbell variant that hits the same head with the same stimulus.
+Tell SensAI’s coach in plain language mid-session — “no cables today” — and ask it to swap the cable raise for a similar side-delt movement, such as a lean-away dumbbell variant.
 For a fuller dumbbell template, see our dumbbell workout plan.

 How Many Sets Per Week (and How Often)

-Frequency matters less than people fear.
-When weekly volume is held equal, spreading it across more sessions produces similar hypertrophy,2 so twice a week is a sensible default — it lets you hit the side and rear delts with quality sets on two different days without frying them in one marathon session.
+Frequency is flexible.
+When weekly volume is held equal, spreading it across more sessions produces similar hypertrophy,2 so twice a week can be a sensible starting point that distributes direct side- and rear-delt work instead of concentrating it in one session.

 Train the Stretch: The Long-Length Advantage